vkhazin/revize-ec2-dr/readme.md

 ## Acceptance Criteria

-* Function can use python or node.js
+* Function to use python 3.8 runtime
-* Nothing is hard-coded in the function code use environment variables instead
+* Nothing is hard-coded in the function code, use environment variables instead
-* Function should write its errors to CloudWatch events for troubleshooting purpose
+* Function should write its errors to CloudWatch log for troubleshooting purpose